-To be sure, many U.S. cities have, in these past 50 years, upgraded their levels of air quality, decreased their contamination of soils and water, and improved their public open spaces.
-Many of these cities have rehabilitated and repopulated their city centers and habitability in general.
-However, many other challenges and global concerns have now arisen, including climate change, the horizontal expansion of cities, and in the U.S., still the highest levels of consumption, per person in the world, of natural resources, energy, land, and water.
+To be sure, many US cities in the past 50 years have improved their levels of air quality, decreased their contamination of soils and water, and upgraded their public open spaces.
+Many cities have rehabilitated and repopulated their city centers and become more habitable in general.
+However, many other challenges and global concerns have now arisen, including climate change and the horizontal expansion of cities; and the United States still maintains the highest levels of consumption in the world, per person, of natural resources, energy, land, and water.

 Fifty years ago, Latin America had few landscape architects and not a single organized professional society or specialized school.
-Today, there are several schools with landscape architecture Master’s Degrees in the region and 16 associations registered in IFLA.
-However, in these past 50 years, the damage to the environment has grown exponentially, with desertification and loss of many ecosystems, including enormous chunks of the Amazon jungle, rainforests, wetlands, and mangrove swamps.
-Deterioration affects not only local and regional communities but environmental conditions at the global level.
-(In Mexico, between 300,000 to 400,000 people abandon their land because of soil degradation — erosion and salinization — each year.)
+Today, there are several universities offering master’s degrees in landscape architecture and 16 associations registered with the International Federation of Landscape Architects (IFLA).
+However, in the past 50 years, the damage to the environment has grown exponentially, with desertification and the loss of many ecosystems, including enormous chunks of the Amazon jungle, rainforests, wetlands, and mangrove swamps.
+Deterioration affects not only local and regional communities but also environmental conditions at the global level.
+(In Mexico, 300,000 to 400,000 people abandon their land each year because of soil degradation—erosion and salinization.)

 The urban environment in Latin America has seen phenomenal expansion.
-Today, Latin America has sixty-six metropolises of more than one million inhabitants and five megalopolises with 10 million inhabitants or more (Mexico City, Sao Paulo, Rio de Janeiro, Buenos Aires, and Lima).
-Although many landscape architects actively participate in government and private or social organizations, their numbers are small, disproportionately small compared to the relative phenomenon of environmental problems and conditions of large numbers of urban dwellers.
+Today, Latin America has sixty-six metropolises of more than one million inhabitants and five megalopolises with ten million inhabitants or more (Buenos Aires, Lima, Mexico City, Rio de Janeiro, and São Paulo).
+Although many landscape architects actively participate in government and private or social organizations, their numbers are small—disproportionately small compared to the amount of environmental problems and conditions of large numbers of urban dwellers.
 This is unacceptable.
 While there are 150,000 architects in Mexico alone, fewer than 1,000 landscape architects work in the country.
-(In 2015, the Observatory of Urban Mobility of the Urban Development Bank of Latin America studied 15 metropolises and found that these cities had problems of congestion and contamination, with 24 million cars, 1 million buses, and 590,000 taxis.
+(In 2015, the Urban Mobility Observatory of the Development Bank of Latin America studied 15 metropolises and found that these cities had problems of congestion and contamination, with 24 million cars, 1 million buses, and 590,000 taxis.
 The inhabitants lost more than 118 million hours a year just in transportation.)

-Most of the global urban expansion in the next 50 years will be in the so-called developing nations: China, India, Latin America, and Africa.
-Already, according to The Economist, developing economies today surpass developed economies or the so-called rich countries, including the U.S., Europe, and Australia and New Zealand in multiple indicators like consumption, exports, imports, oil, steel (75%), and cement.
-In 2011, subscriptions to mobile phone services topped 82%, and 52% of all purchases of motor vehicles occurred in these economies.
+Most of the global urban expansion in the next 50 years will be in the so-called developing economies: Africa, China, India, and Latin America.
+According to the Economist, developing economies already surpass developed economies or the so-called rich countries—including the United States, European countries, Australia, and New Zealand—in multiple indicators such as consumption, exports, imports, oil, steel (75 percent), and cement.
+In 2011, subscriptions to mobile phone services topped 82 percent, and 52 percent of all purchases of motor vehicles occurred in these economies.

-The Landscape Architecture Foundation can document, distribute, or disseminate successful interventions where landscape architects have improved and positively transformed communities, environments, landscapes, portions of cities, as well as people’s lives, particularly in developing countries.
+The Landscape Architecture Foundation can document and disseminate cases of successful interventions where landscape architects have improved and positively transformed communities, environments, landscapes, portions of cities, as well as people's lives, particularly in developing countries.